AMSP-04/NETN-LOG/NETN-LOG.md

 # Overview
 All NETN Logistics services are based on a Logistics Service Pattern that include negotiation, delivery and acceptance of logistics services.
 The pattern is described below and is implemented as base classes in the NETN LOG FOM Module.

-The NETN LOG FOM module extends RPR-FOM v2.0 FOM.
+The NETN LOG FOM module extends RPR-FOM v2.0.
 Datatypes are re-used and extensions to object classes are defined.

 ## Facility

-The facility concept is central and all logistics services are provided through facilities.
+The facility concept is central, and all logistics services are provided through facilities.
 Facilities can be railway stations, storage tanks depot, port, etc. and a facility can also be part of a unit or platform.

-The `LOG_Facility` extends the RPR-FOM v2.0 object class `EmbeddedSystem` as a subclass and can therefore be associated with a RPR-FOM 2.0 entity using the `HostObjectIdentifier` and `RelativePosition` attributes.
+The `LOG_Facility` extends the RPR-FOM v2.0 object class `EmbeddedSystem` as a subclass and can therefore be associated with an RPR-FOM 2.0 entity using the `HostObjectIdentifier` and `RelativePosition` attributes.
 E.g. a facility can be placed on a surface vessel and act as a provider of supply and repair services.

 <img src="./images/log_facility.png" width="500px"/>